 Criminal record check

-All offers of a place on the medical and dental courses are made subject to satisfactory enhanced Criminal Records Bureau (CRB) disclosure.
+All offers of a place on the medical and dental courses are made subject to satisfactory enhanced Disclosure and Barring Service (DBS) disclosure.

 Applicants with criminal records should also be aware that subsequent registration with the GMC/GDC cannot be guaranteed.

-Where there is a delay in the processing of your CRB clearance, you will be asked to sign a waiver to confirm that you have made a full declaration prior to enrolment of any spent or unspent criminal record you have received, in line with the School’s Policy for the enrolment of Medical and Dental Students without CRB or Health Clearance.
+Where there is a delay in the processing of your DBS clearance, you will be asked to sign a waiver to confirm that you have made a full declaration prior to enrolment of any spent or unspent criminal record you have received, in line with the School’s Policy for the enrolment of Medical and Dental Students without DBS or Health Clearance.